Huananzhi X99-QD4 Review & Guide

 The QD4 offers quad‑channel memory mode, a sufficient number of ports, and decent overall quality.
 Highlights include four fan headers and an M.2 Wi‑Fi slot (latest revision only).

-The power delivery is typical budget fare: three doubled phases (six effective), each with two MOSFETs.
-It uses 3NA7R2 (52 A / 7.2 mΩ) (×6, high‑side) and 3NA3R4 (75 A / 3.4 mΩ) (×6, low‑side) MOSFETs, plus the ISL6376 PWM controller.
+The VRM uses six real phases, each with two MOSFETs.
+It employs 3NA7R2 (52 A / 7.2 mΩ) on the high‑side (×6) and 3NA3R4 (75 A / 3.4 mΩ) on the low‑side (×6), driven by an ISL6376 PWM controller.
 This setup can handle mid‑range CPUs; if you plan on sustained heavy loads, we recommend adding airflow over the VRM area.

 HUANANZHI X99-QD4 — VRM area close‑up